pololu/p-star-examples/usb-to-serial.X/README.md

 The yellow LED will always be on while this example is running.

-The red LED is on the TX/RC6 line, so it blink when data is being sent on the TX line and be off otherwise.
+The red LED is connected to the TX/RC6 line, so it will blink when data is being sent on the TX line and be off otherwise.

 ## Caveats